 Among other recent searches, our firm successfully completed the search for the Director of Equity and Inclusion at St. Luke's School in Connecticut.

-Our 2020 clients include Castilleja School, Choate Rosemary Hall, The Hewitt School, The Lawrenceville School, and The Pingry School.
+Our 2020 clients include Castilleja School, Choate Rosemary Hall, The Hewitt School, The Lawrenceville School, The Northwest School, and The Pingry School.

 To learn more about our search work on behalf of independent schools, colleges, universities, and nonprofits nationwide, we invite you to view all of our active searches, as well as all of our completed searches, sortable by institution type, role, and region.

 To learn more about our consulting services for independent schools, including consulting on strategy and DEI, as well as leadership and governance coaching and training, please contact Nishant Mehta, Partner and Independent Schools Practice Lead.